 Line 3d references why a bond is not required.
 The will may waive the need for a bond.
 In addition, the beneficiaries and heirs at law can also ask for the bond to be waived.

 One of the most important attachments that must be included along with the Petition to Probate a will in California is the copy of the will.
 Line 3e requires for a copy of the will to be included along with any typed copies of documents that are referenced in the will.
 If there is no will and the decedent died intestate, then the Petition would need to state that.

 Line 3f requests information about the personal representative.
 This includes either the executor of the will or the administrator of the decedent’s estate who died intestate.
 If a will is involved the personal representative will select the first box.
 If the decedent died intestate, the second box should be marked.
 Next, the personal representative will have to list their residency and citizenship status.
 Line 3-4 should always be checked.

 Line 5 is used to identify who the decedent was survived by and who is required to receive notice of the probate hearing.
 The personal representative should make sure he/she checks all boxes that apply.
 Line 6 must be completed in the event that the decedent was survived by a spouse or registered domestic partner, but no issue.
 Line 7 applies when no spouse or issue survived the decedent.

 Line 8 requires that everyone named in the will be listed.
 All the people listed under this section must be provided with notice of the probate of the estate.

-As discussed in our previous article, there are more forms that must go with the Petition to Probate.
+As discussed in our previous article, there are more many more forms and detailed attachments that must go with the Petition to Probate.
 We will give a detailed review on how to complete these forms as well in future articles.
 Contact A People’s Choice for more information about our probate legal document preparation services.

 Was this article helpful?
 We would love to know your thoughts!
 If you found this article helpful, please check the LIKE button below.
 Your feedback helps us plan topics for future articles.